theforeman/puppet-foreman/README.md

 ## Database support

-This module supports configuration of either SQLite, PostgreSQL or MySQL as the database for Foreman.
-The database type can be changed using the `db_type` parameter, or management disabled with `db_manage`.

 The default database is PostgreSQL, which will be fully installed and managed on the host this module is applied to.
 Databases will be created with using the `en_US.utf8` locale, which means a respective OS locale must be available on the database host.
-If using MySQL, the puppetlabs-mysql module must be added to the modulepath, otherwise it's not required.
+The database management can be disabled with `db_manage`.

 ## Support policy